bbauska/TUMx-DWAPNx/README.md

 also use them to create resources, but you have to specify a precise URL where you want to put this resource in.

-If we\'re trying to, for example, upload an image of a cat, which is called cat.png, what we would say is: we want to put our image at the location xample.dallago.us/cat.png.
+If we&apos;re trying to, for example, upload an image of a cat, which is called cat.png, what we would say is: we want to put our image at the location xample.dallago.us/cat.png.